otamajakusi/build_jetson_nano_libraries/README.md

 # This repository

-Tsis repository is for building Jetson Nano libraries for python3.8.
+This repository is for building Jetson Nano libraries for python3.8.

 The following libraries can be supported: